sergii-azizov/lerna-react/README.md

 ### Glossary
 - Package - chunk which consist of *.js and *.css files
-- Module - exportd things which can be reusable
+- Module - exported things which can be reusable